A Chiastic Reconfiguration Of Isaiah 2-4

 Chapter 2 21 They will flee to caverns in the rocks and to the overhanging crags from the fearful presence of the Lord and the splendor of his majesty, when he rises to shake the earth.

-When Christ returns in glory at the start of the Final Tribulation, the wicked, who are not raptured out, will see the power and splendour of Christ and they will try to hide from his terrifying presence (see also Rev 6:12-17 - the opening of the 6th seal).
+After Christ returns in glory at the start of the Final Tribulation, the wicked, who are not raptured out, will see the power and splendour of God and they will try to hide from His terrifying presence as He unleashes the Final Tribulation on the earth (see also Rev 6:15-17).

-Subunit A2: The aftereffects of the Lord's coming for the rapture (4:1)
+Subunit A2: The aftermath of the Lord's coming for the rapture (4:1)

 Chapter 4 1 In that day seven women will take hold of one man and say, “We will eat our own food and provide our own clothes; only let us be called by your name.
 Take away our disgrace!”